ibnuda/fpmortals/manuscript/complete.md

   }
 ~~~~~~~~

-A> It is common to use `implicit` parameter blocks instead of context bounds when
-A> the signature of the typeclass has more than one parameter.
-A>
 A> It is also common practice to name the implicit parameter after the primary
 A> type, in this case `F`.
 A>
-A> Adalah hal yang umum untuk menggunakan parameter blok `implicit` ketika
-A> penanda dari kelas tipe mempunyai parameter lebih dari satu.
-A>
 A> Juga hal yang umum untuk menggunakan parameter blok `implicit` setelah
 A> tipe utama yang pada hal ini adalah `F`.

-The version using `EitherT` directly looks like

 Versi yang menggunakan `EitherT` terlihat sebagai berikut